2023 Club run open time trials

-In addition to the weekly 10mile time trials (see below, currently going through approval), we are also running a number of open time trials.
+In addition to the weekly 10mile time trials (starting 16th April 2024), we are also running a number of open time trials.
 The list below shows the club organised events, enter via the CTT website (link below):

 There are also numerous events in the region hosted by other clubs.
 See CTT website for more details.

 We would encourage club members to either ride these events, or aid with the marshalling.
 Enter soon to avoid disappointment and contact Nigel/Amanda to offer your support.

 The club has a number of awards for time trialling.
 The list below shows an example of the club competition and the events.